eugenielm/EugeniesPics/README.md

 EugeniesPics
 ==========

-'EugeniesPics' is a WIP photography gallery website, whose backend is implemented with Ruby on Rails - the frontend will be implemented using React.
+'EugeniesPics' is a photography gallery website (WIP!), whose backend is implemented with Ruby on Rails - the frontend will be implemented using React.

 More about Ruby on Rails web framework: http://guides.rubyonrails.org/